 This healthy carrot and orange soup recipe is not just delicious but also incredibly nourishing, filling, and made with only good-for-you ingredients.

 Love carrots?
-Then don't forget to also check out this creamy carrot apple salad and this carrot orange ginger juice.
+Then don't forget also to check out this creamy carrot apple salad and this carrot orange ginger juice.

 Jump to:

-Recipe features
+Recipe Features

-Ingredients & notes
+Ingredients & Notes

 Garlic cloves: They give flavor to the base of the soup.